 Do not mistake a project plan with a project schedule.
 During a project schedule, you need to analyze the estimated time required to finish each task and the overall project.
 This implies that you have to align each subtask with the given timeline.
 Consequently, you know exactly when each task needs to get done and by whom.

 That said, maintaining a project along the schedule is not a piece of cake.
 And that is why project managers include project management tools such as the Qualitative Risk Analysis Tool and Quantitative Risk Analysis Tool.
+And that is why project managers include project and workflow management tools such as the Qualitative Risk Analysis Tool and Quantitative Risk Analysis Tool.

 As mentioned before, a project is prone to get affected by external factors.
 Thus, risk assessment tools help project managers predict the anticipated risks and have a backup plan beforehand.
 It allows the project manager to understand if the project is within the budget and running along with the planned schedule.